hogihung/binary_ipsum/README.md

 Figure it out?
-First we need to add the missing missing/undefined method:
+First we need to add the missing/undefined method:

 ```
   def to_binary